hai-vr/8f3b9a2cde14/Packages/dev.hai-vr.8f3b9a2cde14/Subsets/Vixxy/README.md

 Some of this data, including aggregated data, will get transmitted over the network.

-Data aggregators provides the backend to improve the function of Vixen flags, as flags that depend on other flags will be solved using these iteration cycles, within one frame.
+Data aggregators provide the backend to improve the function of Vixen flags, as flags that depend on other flags will be solved using these iteration cycles, within one frame.

 Actuators: